lacrimae/chatastic-core/README.md

 # Chatastic Core

+## Design Notes

+### Storing Data

+To improve scalability and ensure fault tolerance, we utilize Kafka to store messages in a separate topic.
+A dedicated service retrieves messages from that topic and periodically saves them to MongoDB.
+This approach reduces the number of write operations to the database, improving scalability.
+Additionally, it guarantees that even if the server or application crashes, messages will not be lost.
+This design ensures high availability and fault tolerance in our chat application.

 ## WebSocket Connection Testing

 1. To test your WebSocket connection, make sure that you have `socat` installed on your machine.
 If you don't